cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to list the titles of books by living authors (assume a ``NULL`` death date means the author is living):
+    Write a query to list the titles of books by living authors (assume a ``NULL`` death date means the author is living).
     ~~~~

 .. reveal:: subqueries_self_test_in_2_hint